epi2me-labs/wf-transcriptomes/docs/01_brief_description.md

-Transcriptome analysis of cDNA and direct RNA sequencing data.
+Long-read transcriptome analysis using bambu with optional SQANTI3 QC, DESeq2, and DEXSeq.